Here’s a really easy dinner idea for you (especially if you use leftover ribs): Pork Rib and Corn Quesadillas

 - 2 cups shredded cheddar cheese

-- 1 rack Smithfield Kansas City BBQ Dry Seasoned Sweet & Smoky Pork Ribs, cooked with meat removed and chopped (about 2 cups meat)
+- 1 rack Smithfield Kansas City BBQ Dry Seasoned Sweet & Smoky Pork Ribs (or any pork ribs), cooked with meat removed and chopped (about 2 cups meat)

 - 4 tablespoons chopped fresh cilantro